-People of our grandparents’ generation grew up learning to take care of their possessions and make things last, a useful skill that can help stretch dollars today.
+People of our grandparents’ generation grew up taking care of things and learning how to make things last, a useful skill that can help stretch dollars today.

 Make Something Like New Again